Ovulation Bleeding: What Causes Spotting + Impact on TTC

 As we mentioned above, spotting during ovulation is normal for some women.
-As your hormones change with ovulation you might experience what some doctor’s call estrogen breakthrough bleeding.
-As your body releases an egg your estrogen drops and progesterone spikes leading to light bleeding.
+As your hormones change with ovulation, you might experience what some doctors call estrogen breakthrough bleeding.
+As your body releases an egg, your estrogen levels drop and progesterone spikes, leading to light bleeding.
 This usually occurs mid-cycle.

 If you are trying to conceive and are tracking your fertile window, this light bleeding could be a good sign.
 It means you are ovulating and if you have had sex in the 3-5 days before you could become pregnant.

 Typically, normal ovulation spotting isn’t paired with any other symptoms.
 If you experience other symptoms, such as heavy cramping, you should consult with your doctor.

 Although spotting during ovulation is rare, it’s easy to find stories of women online who have experienced ovulation spotting at some point in their life.
 Here are a few stories of women who shared their experiences on Reddit, NetMums, and YouTube.

 Redditor “alli_tx” shared her experience in the subreddit r/TryingForABaby.
 Opening up to fellow Redditors, she explained that since having a D&C (dilation and curettage) after miscarriage, she now spots mid-cycle around her time of ovulation.

 To ease her concerns, commenters reassured her that ovulation spotting is normal – even though it can seem to happen out of the blue.
 One commenter even shared that she personally “used to always spot with ovulation”, however, she doesn’t anymore now that she’s had a baby.